 For an advanced level course, such as an HNC, most students will apply through the Students Awards Agency for Scotland (SAAS) for tuition fees, student loan or other allowances, depending on your circumstances.

-You should apply for funding immediately after you have applied for a course.
-Start looking at your options and speak to our Student Funding team.
+You should apply for funding immediately after you have accepted your course offer and received your invitation email with the link to the funding application system.
+Please note that funding applications usually open at the beginning of May.
 It is important that you have arranged funding before starting a course at Edinburgh College.
 Applying for funding close to your course start date can cause delays.

-If you have been offered and accepted a place on a full-time NQ or equivalent level course you need to complete the online Bursary/EMA pages on your online account and submit it (and the appropriate evidence) to us as soon as possible.
+If you have been offered and accepted a place on a full-time NQ or equivalent-level course, you need to complete the online Bursary/EMA application in your online account and submit it (and the appropriate evidence) to us as soon as possible.

 For HNC or HND students, SAAS generally aim to have your funding in place for the start of term if you have submitted your application (with all required evidence) by the end of June.